 Starts at $0 + state fees and only takes 5-10 minutes

 Having a quorum is vital for the business decision-making process.
-So unless your small business is a sole proprietorship, you’ll need to understand what a quorum is and how it affects your operations.
-Read to learn more about the word “quorum,” including its meaning and a few examples.
+Many small businesses, such as limited liability companies (LLCs) and corporations, need to understand what a quorum is and how it affects their operations.
+This guide walks through what a quorum is, including its meaning and a few examples of how it works in the real world.

 The Merriam-Webster Dictionary’s definition of “Quorum” is “a select group.”
-Quorum’s business definition is “the number . . . of officers or members that when duly assembled is legally competent to transact business.”
-Put another way; a quorum is the minimum number of voting members that need to attend a meeting for the meeting to be effective.
+But from a business perspective, a quorum is “the number . . . of officers or members that when duly assembled is legally competent to transact business.”
+Put another way, a quorum is the minimum number of voting members that need to attend a meeting for the meeting to be effective.
 Without a quorum, the meeting is not legitimate, and the attendees can’t make binding business decisions.

 Despite the unusual name, Americans encounter the concept of a quorum quite often.
 For instance, both the Senate and House of Representatives require a quorum to vote on bills.
 The Senate, which has 100 members, requires a quorum of 51 to conduct business.
 By contrast, the quorum for the House of Representatives varies.
 Depending on the situation, a quorum can be as few as 25 members or as many as 218.